Charges dropped against activist who exposed Iowa hog deaths

 “We are cautiously optimistic that we will never again have to face a difficult decision like we had to face last month,” the company said then.

-Johnson said that before the practice was exposed, a whistleblower alleged the company had been planning kill more hogs through ventilation shutdown.
+Johnson said that before the practice was exposed, a whistleblower alleged the company had been planning to kill more hogs through ventilation shutdown.

 Johnson still faces more serious charges in Wright County, where he is charged with placing recording equipment inside another Iowa Select barn and taking a piglet that he says he rescued from slaughter.
 He is charged with electronic eavesdropping and third-degree burglary, which are both felonies, and is awaiting trial.